 What is Space?
-There are many ideas and visions that appear in the mind when we refer to space.
-A famous quote about space was made by William Shatner (Captain Kirk) during the introduction to the original Star Trek show.
+There are many ideas and visions that appear in the mind when we refer to this dimension.
+William Shatner (Captain Kirk) shared a profound quote during the introduction of the original Star Trek show.

-The Space between the hand soap and shampoo was something the mind didn’t want to experience.
-The mind was conditioned not to accept this sudden change in the bottle arrangement order.
+The Space between the hand soap and shampoo was something the mind didn’t want to acknowledge.
+It was conditioned not to accept this sudden change in the bottle arrangement.
 I reached for the body cream bottle because the mind told me it does not belong on the right side of the other bottles.
 However, I suddenly laughed out-loud before I picked up the bottle.
 It was very obvious that this conditioned behavior was silly.

 Space Allows Conscious Expansion

 Now let’s put this into perspective relating to life and the dimension of consciousness.
 My first naturally response had been to simply put the bottle back on the shelf.
 I was free of thought activity in that moment.
 Furthermore, I was beyond localized object consciousness and completely engulfed in universal consciousness.
 It would be more accurate and simplified to say that I realized that I was this energy consciousness (the totality) in that instant.
 I was in the totality and felt how it was consciously expanding.
 A state of being conscious offers an experience without boundaries.

 There was a natural sense of free-falling within this experience.
 However, the mind attempted to overthrow this feeling.
 It did this by injecting thought patterns and conditioned factors into the situation with the bottles.

 Furthermore, the mind usually interrupts the nature flow of life energy.
 A life-form is truly conscious when it does not react to the activities of the mind but rather responds to what is happening now.
 There may come that moment when a person is so absorbed by the moment that he or she is the moment.
 Then “being” aware of it is no longer necessary.
 The exploration of consciousness is perhaps the real final frontier in our evolution.